What Will I Study?

 What Could I Do Next?

 There are a range of higher education opportunities for language degrees, either on their own or combined with other subjects such as business, law, medicine and tourism.
-There is also the opportunity for a year abroad in many degree subjects if you have a language A Level.
+There is also the opportunity for a year abroad in many degree subjects if you have a language Advanced Level.

 All students studying this language will have the opportunity to be involved with the annual MACFEST Festival and speak in front of prestigious individuals and other schools.